nazkord/MoneySplittingBot/README.md

 #### Technologies stack:

-- Database: MongoDB Atlas
+- Application: We used Spring Boot framework to create a telegram Bot using this [library](https://github.com/rubenlagus/TelegramBots/tree/master/telegrambots-abilities) <br>
-- Bot: Spring Boot
+- Database: MongoDB Atlas.
+We used [Spring Boot Data Mongodb](https://spring.io/guides/gs/accessing-data-mongodb/) to connect to the database and creating collections with documents.

 ## Database